 Emergency Blanket

-We’ve talked about the emergency blanket in a couple posts already and those of you that follow the blog know it’s a love hate relationship with these things.
-The pros are simple: an ultralight, portable and versatile piece of gear.
-That also means they definitely have a place in our packs.
+We’ve talked about the emergency blanket in a few posts, and those who follow the blog know it’s a love-hate relationship with these things.
+The pros are simple: an ultralight, portable and versatile gear.
+That also means they have a place in our packs.

-The cons however are bad, very bad!
-Most people have a deeply misconstrued expectation of what an emergency blanket is really used for.
-Not to mention, what its very limited capabilities are.
-This is of course thanks to overhyped marketing from companies trying to pawn off their products to the masses rather than those who truly have a use for one.
-The unsuspecting purchaser then believes this miraculous blanket will keep them alive when the SHTF.
-Sadly, the way most people in cold climates intend to use these will lead to near certain death.
+The cons, however, are bad, very bad!
+Most people have a deeply misconstrued expectation of what an emergency blanket is for.
+Not to mention what its limited capabilities are.
+This is, of course, thanks to overhyped marketing from companies trying to pawn off their products to the masses rather than those who have a use for one.
+The unsuspecting purchaser believes these miraculous mylar blankets will keep them alive when the SHTF.
+Sadly, the way most people in cold climates intend to use these will lead to near-certain death.

-The emergency blanket however is not what most people think.
-To define it properly, we actually need to rename it!
-An emergency blanket is technically a casualty blanket and it’s a concept born in the military.
+The emergency blanket, however, is not what most people think.
+To define it properly, we need to rename it!
+An emergency blanket is technically a casualty blanket and is a concept born in the military.

-The military certainly loves their acronyms and IFAK is no different.
-It means individual first aid kit.
+The military definitely loves their acronyms, and IFAK is no different.
+IFAK stands for individual first aid kit.
 But you won’t find band-aids in here.
-Most items in an IFAK are to treat severe wounds and STOP bleeding.
-Items such as a tourniquet or Israeli pressure bandage.
-In most cases, the soldier can apply these themselves, if of course they are conscious.
+Most items in an IFAK are to treat severe wounds and STOP the bleeding, for example, a tourniquet or Israeli pressure bandage.
+In most cases, the soldier can self-apply these trauma items, if, of course, they are conscious.

-After stopping the bleed, the patient is wrapped in a casualty blanket simply to help maintain body heat while being transported and/or while waiting for proper medical treatment from a medic.
+After stopping the bleeding, the patient is wrapped in a casualty blanket to help maintain body heat while being transported or waiting for proper medical treatment from a first responder.

-And no, by discussing the IFAK we haven’t side stepped at all from the emergency blanket discussion.
+And no, we haven’t sidestepped from emergency blankets by discussing the IFAK.
 THIS is exactly what the “emergency” or casualty blanket is designed to do.
 It is its true and ultimate purpose.

 What About My $10 Survival Blanket?

 That heading is chosen carefully and for good reason.
-Other than “emergency”, these blankets are also mass marketed as survival blankets.
-Going forward, we can use these terms interchangeably as it’s all in reference to the same thing…
+Other than “emergency,” these blankets are also mass-marketed as survival blankets.
+Moving forward, we can use these terms interchangeably as it’s all about the same thing.

-Is There Any Value Outside of Medical Use?
+Is There Any Value to an Emergency Blanket Outside of Medical Use?

-Yes of course, we’ll get to that soon.
-However, to answer this question properly we need to consider the intended civilian use of these which is none other than to stay warm!
-I’m sure millions of people have seen these $10 items close to cash registers while waiting to be served.
-I’m also sure they are thinking wouldn’t that be great for the car.
+Yes, of course, we’ll get to that soon.
+Firstly, we need to consider the intended civilian use – which is to stay warm!
+I’m sure millions of people have seen these $10 emergency blankets close to cash registers while waiting to be served.
+I’m also sure they think, ‘This emergency blanket would be great for the car.’
 That means we need to focus on its merits solely as a blanket.

-So let’s consider this scenario: It’s -30 outside, the car breaks down in the middle of nowhere and you need to spend the night.
-Do you want to open the glove box and get a piece of plastic or would you rather have a real blanket?
-If anyone thinks that a shiny piece of plastic is magical enough to keep you warm, they are wrong.
-Dead wrong and literally I’m afraid.
+So, let’s consider this scenario: It’s -30 degrees Celcius, and the car breaks down in the middle of nowhere, and you need to spend the night.
+Do you want to open the glove box and get a piece of plastic, or would you rather have a real blanket?
+If anyone thinks that shiny plastic piece is magical enough to keep you warm, they are wrong.
+Dead wrong, and I’m afraid.

-Generally around October or November, a real survival blanket goes into my trunk.
+Around October or November, a real survival blanket is in my trunk.
 It’s usually there until about March or April.
-Also military, we are talking about the MMS sleep system.
-It’s a sleeping blanket that nests inside another sleeping blanket providing more temperature range options.
-Then it all goes into a bivy sac that can be tossed right on the ground or even into the snow. -30 is now achievable, even outdoors with no cover!!!
+We are talking about a military MMS sleep system.
+It’s a sleeping blanket that nests inside another sleeping blanket, which provides more temperature range options.
+Then it all goes into a emergency bivy sac that can be tossed on the ground or into the snow. -30 is now achievable, even outdoors with no cover!!!

-The problem is this blanket weighs almost 10 lbs and its huge!
-Even compressed in the stuff sack it’s big.
-For clarity, the size or footprint of the blanket isn’t big, these are tight and uncomfortable mummy sacs.
+The problem is the MMS blanket weighs almost 10 lbs and is massive!
+It’s big, even when compressed into the stuff sack.
+For clarity, the size or footprint of the blanket isn’t big, as these are tight and uncomfortable mummy sacs.
 By big, we mean there is so much bulk from all the insulating fill inside the blanket.

-Reading this one may laugh thinking you’re not hiking with one of these.
-They would be right.
-But you’re not hiking with a little piece of plastic and staying alive either!
-Once you realize what it really takes to stay warm, the limitations of the little plastic blanket becomes pretty obvious.
+Reading this, one may laugh thinking you’re not hiking with one of these, and you would be right.
+But you’re not hiking with a little emergency blanket and staying alive, either!
+Once you realize what it takes to stay warm, the limitations of the little mylar blankets become pretty obvious.

 There is no doubt the emergency blanket does help hold in some body heat.
-It does this thanks to it’s foil that reflects heat back in.
-Granted and agreed.
+It does this thanks to its foil that reflects heat in, granted and agreed.

-Air is also an insulator in itself and these blankets certainly don’t breathe.
-That means trapped air around your body will also add an insulating factor, just don’t expect much in the R value department.
-This can also be a very bad thing which we will cover a little farther below.
+Air is also an insulator, and these blankets certainly don’t breathe.
+That means trapped air around your body will add an insulating factor – don’t expect much in the R-value department.
+Trapped air can also be your enemy, which we’ll go over a little further below.

-The point here is in a very moderate temperature, there is some merits to these blankets.
-We simply need to be realistic that no one is surviving any heavy cold with one of these.
+The point is that in very moderate temperatures, there are some merits to these blankets.
+We should be realistic that no one will survive any heavy cold with one of these emergency blankets.
 At least not without some additional gear!

 Adding a Candle

-So you are out in the woods, something goes wrong and it’s getting very cold.
-All you have is this plastic blanket and it’s not really helping.
-Hopefully you packed a candle!
+So you are out in the woods, something goes wrong, and it’s getting very cold.
+All you have is this plastic blanket, and it’s not helping.
+Hopefully, you packed a candle!

 There is quite a bit of heat that comes off of a candle.
-Trapping that air we just covered above, the emergency blanket in tandem with a heat source becomes a lot more valuable.
-You would need to sit down somewhere, get a candle lit around your feet and wrap yourself with this blanket.
-Obviously, extreme caution is an absolute must or being cold will be the least of your problems.
-But it does work and it works well!
+Trapping the air we covered above, the emergency blanket with a heat source has more value.
+To use an emergency blanket with a candle, find a spot to sit.
+Get a candle lit around your feet and wrap yourself with this lightweight blanket.
+Extreme caution is an absolute must, or being cold will be the least of your problems.
+This method works, and it works well!
 Good luck getting some sleep:)

 Make a Fire

-Hands down the most widely used method of employing the emergency blanket (from those in the bush and those that KNOW what they are doing) is acting as a reflective tarp.
-This is done by stringing a ridgeline and attaching the blanket to it.
-Then you stake out the bottom trying to get the blanket at around a 45 degree angle to the ground – reflective side facing down!
+Hands down, the most widely used method of employing the emergency blanket (from those in the bush and those who KNOW what they are doing) is acting as a reflective tarp.
+Start by stringing a ridgeline and attaching the blanket to it.
+Then you stake out the bottom, trying to get the blanket angled at 45 degrees to the ground – the reflective surface facing down!

-This serves 2 immediate purposes.
+Immediately, this serves two purposes.
 When you get under it, this becomes your cover from the elements above.
 If you place it right, you’ll also block the wind.

 Next, you will want to make a fire beside you but not under the blanket for obvious reasons.
-This is in the hopes of reflecting some of the heat from your fire.
-This is where the reflective foil side comes in handy.
+The point of this is to reflect some of the heat from your fire.
+Having the reflective foil side comes in handy with this method.

 Finally, you wake up all night to feed the fire.
-You’ll also periodically do push ups, sit ups or any other physical activity (without working up a sweat) to keep you warm.
-Sorry to be the bearer of bad news here but while you might live, it may well be the most miserable night you’ve ever had.
-This is also the survival instructions that seemingly went missing on the shiny packaging of these “survival blankets”.
+You’ll also periodically do push-ups, sit-ups or any other physical activity (without working up a sweat) to keep you warm.
+Sorry to be the bearer of bad news here, but while you might live, it may very well be the most miserable night you’ve ever had.
+These are the very survival instructions that seemingly went missing on the shiny packaging of these “emergency survival blankets.”

 Signalling Device

-The second use for the shiny foil side of your blanket has nothing to do with heat.
-A giant, bright, silver object is a lot easier to spot in the woods amongst the trees than anything else.
-This applies where you are looking to be spotted from the ground or from an aerial rescue operation.
+The second use for the shiny foil side of your emergency blanket has nothing to do with heat.
+A giant, bright, silver object is easier to spot in the woods amongst the trees than anything else.
+This applies where you are looking to be spotted from the ground or an aerial rescue operation.

-In a genuine survival situation, we have to do what’s called improvisation.
-You use whatever materials you have at your disposal to achieve whatever survival needs you have.
+In a genuine survival situation, we have to do what’s called, ‘improvisation.’
+You use whatever materials are at your disposal to achieve whatever survival needs you require.

 Water Can Be Your Worst Enemy

 I grew up in the 80’s and remember fishing on those rainy days.
 Perhaps you remember those hideous yellow ducky rain suits we used to have.
-Again, some form of plastic that does not breathe.
-While they were definitely waterproof, after wearing them for a while you would find yourself soaked from head to toe!
-We used to say it finally soaked through as we didn’t know any better but the truth is, we were soaked in our own sweat!
+Again, some form of unbreathable plastic.
+While waterproof, after some time of wearing this ducky suit, you are soaked from head to toe!
+We used to say it finally soaked through as we didn’t know any better, but the truth is, we were soaked in our sweat!

-Our bodies are always releasing moisture and you need not be “sweating” from heat to achieve that.
-Sweating simply accelerates the process.
-Modern fabrics meant for rain are water permeable in one direction and that’s away from your body.
+Our bodies always release moisture, and you need not be “sweating” from heat to achieve that.
+Sweating accelerates the process.
+Modern fabrics meant for rain are water permeable in one direction, which is away from your body.
 There’s an art to locking out water on the shell while still being breathable from the inside.
-This comes at a great expense of cost as these fabrics are not cheap whatsoever.
-Fabrics such as gore-tex for an example.
-Certainly, this is not technology you’ll find in a $10 emergency blanket.
+Fabrics like these are expensive, such as Gore-tex.
+However, this is not the technology you’ll find in a $10 emergency blanket.

-When the average person turns to an emergency blanket, it’s almost always for warmth.
-That means we are in a cold climate scenario and we already know cold can be deadly.
+When the average person turns to an emergency blanket, it’s almost always for life-saving warmth.
+That means we are in a cold climate scenario and already know that the cold can be deadly.
 Being cold and wet is infinitely more deadly!!!

 Beware of Moisture

-If wrapping yourself too tight in an emergency blanket, theoretically the risk of trapping moisture is there.
-While the risk level is probably low, it can be mitigated by opening up every so often if you feel yourself getting wet.
-This holds true anytime you use something that doesn’t breathe in a tight manner around your body.
+If wrapping yourself too tight in an emergency blanket, theoretically, the risk of trapping moisture is there.
+While the risk level is probably low, you can mitigate this by occasionally opening up when you feel yourself getting wet.
+The same holds true anytime you use something that doesn’t breathe tightly around your body.

 Image portraying the thickness of various emergency blankets